Real-time Collaborative Multi-Level Modeling by Conflict-Free Replicated Data Types

 \subsection{Multi-level modeling}

+Multi-level modeling (MLM) is a paradigm aiming to improve the flexibility of modeling architectures by introducing arbitrary meta-levels~\cite{atkinson2001essence}.
 A formal framework of modeling at arbitrary meta-levels has been developed by \citet{atkinson2000meta}, introducing the core concepts of deep instantiation \citep{atkinson2002rearchitecting} and deep characterization \citep{atkinson2008reducing}.
 Deep instantiation extends the traditional two-level instantiation and allows classes to be instantiated transitively.
 This is achieved by the notion of potency that defines how many levels of instantiation the class supports.
 Deep characterization allows meta-types to influence the characteristics of their instances beyond those in the level immediately below.
 Our framework embraces these concepts to provide collaborative support in a highly generalized fashion.
 As shown by \citet{atkinson2002rearchitecting}, deep metamodeling can naturally accommodate traditional modeling frameworks built on shallow instantiation, such as UML and EMF.
 Consequently, our framework is a good fit with modeling tools supporting UML and EMF modeling, but lacking collaborative features.
-The feasibility of multi-level modeling has been demonstrated in tools such as MetaDepth \citep{delara2010deep} and Melanee \citep{atkinson2016flexible}.